damonyoungcc/english-interview/mock1.md

 7. 怎么做系统设计
 First, we need have a meeting to clarify and summarize the requirement. make sure we understand the task before we start.
-Second, plan the project structure ahead. frequently updated business are separated from stable business ones to avoid unnecessary side effects.
+Second, plan the project structure ahead. let the frequently updated business separated from stable business, to avoid unnecessary side effects.
-Third, do technical selection, base on the user experience and project requirement. also consider the team members' background and the available resources. and Then set coding standards and plan for the long term, make sure the project clean and easy to maintain
+Third, do technical selection, base on the user experience and project requirement. also consider the team members background and the available resources. and Then set coding standards and plan for the long term, make sure the project easy to maintain.
 ### 8. How many members in the team?

 **Four of us** on the team, including me.